-- starting small – first incorporating a single activity throughout the semester will allow you to gauge what works best with your teaching style and class
+We suggest starting small – first incorporating a single activity throughout the semester.
+This will allow you to gauge what works best with your teaching style and student population.

 Suggestions for making lecture-based courses more active involve: